Wall Street has come to Oregon's forests.

 Wall Street has come to Oregon's forests.
 Our research seeks to understand and challenge this new force.

 Motivation: in late 2016 we began researching corporate forest ownership across Western Oregon to understand three things:

 - The connection of forestland ownership to Wall Street investors and a forestry driven by finance.

 Now, as we pivot to address the climate crisis, future work will explore the need to grow carbon dense older forests.
-How can the conflict between financial forestry and large forests be resolved?
+How can the conflict between financial forestry and carbon dense, big forests be resolved?

 “Over 20 years of work on financial forestry must now be considered in light of the climate crisis.
 We know there is an inherent conflict between financial forestry and managing for large carbon dense forests.”

 Our Work To Date

 - Mapped forest ownership for every parcel of real property in Western Oregon.

 - Interpreted official reports on forestland taxation and assessed local government funding.

 - Revisited our prior Forest That Work analysis to assess lost timber production due to early cutting by financial forest management.